EvoMesh: Adaptive Physical Simulation with Hierarchical Graph Evolutions: Method

 The normalized coefficients are used to compute a linear combination of the corresponding edge features.
 This linear combination serves as the final input for the node update function $\phi^v$ given node feature $\mathbf{v}_i$:

-Unlike traditional MPNNs with non-parametrized aggregation functions, the proposed AMP layer allows for the implicit assignment of varying contribution weights to the updated edge features within the same neighborhood.
-Analyzing the learned direction-specific weights in AMP provides additional benefits for interpretability.
-Besides, AMP differs from Graph Convolutional Networks (GCNs)~\citep{niepert2016learning} and attention-based GNNs~\citep{han2022predicting,janny2023eagle} in its architectural design and the inclusion of relative node distances into edge features, which improves generalization and is crucial for capturing spatial relations.
-In contrast, GCNs and attention mechanisms primarily focus on node interactions based on absolute spatial positions.
+The proposed AMP layer enables the implicit assignment of varying contribution weights to the updated edge features within the same neighborhood.
+Analyzing the learned direction-specific weights in AMP further enhances interpretability.
+We adopt an MLP implementation for $\phi^w$, while alternative designs, such as graph attention~\citep{velivckovic2018graph} or cross-attention~\citep{vaswani2017attention}, are also feasible.
+A detailed comparison is provided in Appendix~\ref{sec:gat_amp}.